 - CP09, which is about claiming the EITC.

 - CP75a, pertaining to the EITC.

 - CP75d, which deals with the EITC and other credits.

 No matter if they have an account with the IRS online, taxpayers who receive these notices can securely respond to the IRS online.

-- The taxpayer can use any browser to open the link and then enter their unique code, first and last name, and Social Security, individual taxpayer identification, or employee identification number.
+- Using any browser, the taxpayer can open the link and provide their unique code, name, and identification number.